Haufe-Lexware/wicked.haufe.io/doc/development-environment.md

 ## Prerequisites

 * You will need a configuration repository; you may also just create a new one (see [creating a portal configuration](creating-a-portal-configuration.md))
-* A working node.js environment (currently, Wicked is built on 4.x, but will also work on 6.x)
+* A working node.js environment (Node 6 LTS, please)

 ### Development Setups